ViscousTests/website/content/docs/how-to-be-productive.md

 experience, it's not worth interrupting a flow state with 25m timers - using this as a guideline generally works better for me.

+One way to look at this issue is that as you do something hard (requiring learning), your mind contracts/focuses on the problem until it becomes so rigid that even the slightest unexpected event is hard to handle.
+This is counter to an "expanded" mind where many possibilities are open and easy to handle.
+If you have been focusing hard on one thing, a way to expand your mind is to do something you might find boring and let your mind wander its way to expansion.
+Going for a walk or otherwise exercising I find hastens this process.
+So going for a walk with no stimulation (no reading on phone, no listening to anything, no conversations with people) is a great technique.
+Some of this is inspired by the last part of Chapter 5 of "How to Change Your Mind" by Michael Pollan.

 # Distraction and Friction